a-delavega/a-delavega/README.md

 <!--About me-->

 ## <b> About me </b>
-🎓I am a Computer Engineering student at Universidad de Burgos.<br>
+🎓I am a Computer Engineering student at Burgos University.<br>
-💻C, C++, Python, Java and Arduino are the programming languages I am good at.<br> 🚀I love to learn and build something new, productive, innovative and creative.
+💻C, C++, Python, Java and Arduino are the programming languages I am good at.<br> 🚀I love learning and building something new, productive, innovative and creative.

 ```python
 class WhoIAm():